LingQi000809/robot_competition_2020/Milestone 5/milestone-5.md

 #### 2. Conditions and Actions
 ![venn](venn.jpeg)
 As the venn diagram shows, the conditions for t-intersections include the ones for left turns and right turns.
 Thus, the t-intersection condition must be examined prior to the ones for left and right turns.
 Otherwise, a t-intersection will never be detected.
+If (detecting T-intersection)
+  keep moving for a second

 ### Problems Encountered